A resource may refer to any of the following:

 1. In general, a resource is any hardware or software that is accessible by the computer, network, or another object connected to a computer.
 For example, a printer connected to a network is an example of a shared resource.
 Another example of a resource may be a network server farm or cluster that allows users to have access to multiple computers to perform complicated tasks.

-2. When referring to only the computer a resource or system resource is any of the internal computer components.
+2. When referring to only the computer, a resource or system resource is any of the internal computer components.
 Most often this refers to the amount of available computer memory.
-For example, a program may report low system resources, which indicates the computer is running low on available memory and it may be necessary to close some of the open programs.
+For example, a program may report "low system resources," which indicates the computer is running low on available memory and it may be necessary to close other programs open on the computer.